Summary of qualifications of Inge van Nistelrooij (1967)

 Dec.
 2013 – present: Assistant Professor, Care Ethics & Policy, University of Humanistic Studies Utrecht, the Netherlands.

 - Coordinator (together with colleague Merel Visse) of the Care-Ethical Research Consortium (CERC), an international network initialized by prof. dr. Joan Tronto and prof. dr. Carlo Leget.
 Its inaugural conference was held at Portland (OR) US, September 2018, on Care Ethics and Precarity.
-Click here for more information on Consortium and Conference.
+Click here for more information on Consortium and the 2020 Conference in Ottawa (October).

 - Cofounder (together with colleague Joanna Wojtkowiak PhD) of the research network Concerning Maternity, that promotes academic research into the ethical and existential questions during (or previous to) pregnancy, child birth and childcare.
 For this, the network organizes symposia and meets regularly.